Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/data-visualisation/colour.md

 #### Interpolation

-Interpolation is how the values in your data get mapped to the colors in your scale.
+Interpolation is how the values in your data get mapped to the colours in your scale.

 The simplest (and most instinctive) type of interpolation is “linear” interpolation.
-This is simply mapping the lowest value to the first color, the highest value to the last color, and interpolating linearly between both.
+This is simply mapping the lowest value to the first colour, the highest value to the last colour, and interpolating linearly between both.

 <!-- **TODO**: Show simple linear scale 0 - 100 -->